SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-odata-action.md

 category: Tutorials
 version: v6.3
 tags: [action, application, odata, smart application model, ajax, sn6, backend]
+description: This article describes the way for developers to create a custom action that is accessible through the OData API of sensenet ECM.
 ---

 # How to create a custom OData action